teal-language/tl/README.md

 We have a collaborative repository for type definitions of Lua libraries at https://github.com/teal-language/teal-types — check it out and make your contribution!

+To use the definitions, simply place them on your module search path or use `tl -I path/to/types/` and call `require("module")` in your code as usual.
+When run from Teal, this will automatically search for and load the corresponding `.d.tl` file containing the type definitions into the compiler during the type checking phase.

 ## Text editor support